|

 - an equivalent ease of extraction, refinement, and distribution;

-- similar usefulness for mobile applications (like cars);
+- similar usefulness for transportation applications;

 - the same overall versatility; and